If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 Instead I use long notes and guitar phrasing techniques like string bending and vibrato to create a melody.

-The last bar, once again, uses a sequence from the progression.
+The last bar, once again, uses a scale sequence from the progression.
 The first seven notes of Bar 3 in the lick are the first seven notes in Bar 3 of the scale sequence you learnt in Step 2.

 Once again, quavers are turned into semiquavers.